Serial numbers, unfortunately, are not a wholly reliable means of dating early AC50s, that is to say, amps made from December 1963 to mid 1965.

 It should be said, however, that the Burndept chassis numbers stamped on the aluminium upright underneath the input jacks do not run in sequence with the serial numbers:

-Unpopulated chassis, already stamped, were simply picked up randomly from where they were kept.
+Unpopulated chassis, already stamped, were simply picked up randomly from where they were stored.

 1964 - early 1965

-Common to the types of AC50 mentioned in the sections immediately below (1, 2 and 3), are valve rectification, white warning plaques, and two line serial number plates.
+Common to the types of AC50 mentioned in this section are valve rectification, white warning plaques, and two line serial number plates.

 Valve rectified AC50 - note the three main valves from left to right, the GZ34 rectifier, and two EL34 output valves.
 Later AC50s did away with the rectifier.